Security and User Access

 - Show Only: Click the dropdown to filter results by providers, employees, all users, or other.
 The search box label will change based on the selection.
 Enter text in the search box to return exact matches.

 - Group: Click the Group dropdown to filter results by security group.

 - Clinic: If using Clinics, click the Clinic dropdown to filter results by clinic.

-- Show hidden users: Check the box to show users who have been marked 'is hidden'.
-Uncheck the box to hide users who have been marked 'is hidden'.
+- Show hidden users: Check the box to show users who have been marked Is Hidden.
+Uncheck the box to hide users who have been marked Is Hidden.

 User Group Permissions: To assign permissions for a user group, select a user in the group then check/uncheck a box.
-See Permission for a list of all permissions and their behavior.
+See Permissions for a list of all permissions and their behavior.
 See Assigning Security Permissions for step by step instructions.
 To automatically check all permissions except Security Admin, click Set All.
 The Security Admin permission should only be given to the Admin user and must be individually selected.

 Edit Groups: Create, edit, or delete user group names.
 See User Groups.